VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Notifications/overview.md

 !!! note
 	To edit the notifications sent from your store, you can [provide basic customization](https://docs.virtocommerce.org/new/user_docs/notifications/notification-templates) to your notification templates.

-**Notification message:** The rsulting text or email message scheduled or sent by a specific sender and stored in the notification feed within the system.
+**Notification message:** The resulting text or email message scheduled or sent by a specific sender and stored in the notification feed within the system.

 ## Next Steps
 Check out these guides to continue working with notifications: